Gigi e Andrea

 Gigi Sammarchi (Bologna, 2 November 1949) and Andrea Roncato (San Lazzaro di Savena, 7 March 1947) are an Italian former comedy duo who worked on stage, films and television as Gigi e Andrea.

 History

 The couple started performing together in small theaters, cabarets and hostelries in Bologna in the second half of the 1970s.

 They debuted in 1978 on the Rai 1 variety show Io e la Befana.
-The year before they had appeared for the first time on TV in A modo mio, directed by Memo Remigi.

 In the 1980s, the couple starred and co-starred in several comedy films which were usually badly received by critics but of commercial success.
 The same period, their presence on the small screen also became more intense, especially on Fininvest variety shows and television films.

 In the 1990s, having reached a more than respectable success, the couple split in order to pursue solo projects.